Chemically etched and formed

-These can be applied to a variety of metals, most popular being Nickel Silver (maintains solderability with no post coating required), or traditionally either a brass or mild steel coated with either tin or nickel plating (depending on your requirements).
+Shielding or screening cans are commonly manufactured in Nickel Silver (maintains solderability with no post coating required), or traditionally in either brass or mild steel coated with either tin or nickel plating (depending on your requirements).
 The full process is available, including forming, plating, soldering and / or spot welding.

-Sheilding at PCB Board Level – A deceptively simple technique for controlling EMC (Electro-Magnetic Compatibility).
+EMI / RFI Shielding at PCB board level – A deceptively simple technique for controlling EMI (Electro-Magnetic Interference).
 Perhaps the most common technique to keep harmful interference out and also unwanted emission in.

-Shielding at PCB level, however, is simple and low cost.
-Board level shielding solutions can be used to achieve an EMC performance that would be far more difficult and costly at product enclosure level.
+EMI Shielding at PCB level is simple with low cost.
+Board level shielding solutions can be used to achieve an EMI performance that would be far more difficult and costly at product enclosure level.

 At board level, shielding cans can be used selectively on problem areas of a circuit, directly tackling components with emissions that are too high or are too sensitive.